ICICLE-ai/Food-Access-Model/README.md

    uv install
    ```

 4. Get a free API Key at [https://api.census.gov/data/key_signup.html](https://api.census.gov/data/key_signup.html).
-This is only neccessary if you want to create new data.
+This is only necessary if you want to create new data.
 The current database will hold brown county data.

 5. create a file `.env` at the root and enter your API in `config.py`
    ```py